Patient Commitment Statement

 - Dell Children’s Medical Center of Central Texas: (512) 324-0109

-For more than a century, the Seton Healthcare Family has established a tradition of service and clinical excellence in Central Texas.
-Amid national concerns about patient safety, Seton has joined a nationwide campaign, sponsored by The Joint Commission and the Centers for Medicare and Medicaid to encourage patients to become involved and informed members of their healthcare team.
+For more than a century, the Ascension Seton has established a tradition of service and clinical excellence in Central Texas.
+Amid national concerns about patient safety, Ascension Seton has joined a nationwide campaign, sponsored by The Joint Commission and the Centers for Medicare and Medicaid to encourage patients to become involved and informed members of their healthcare team.

 As a patient, you rely on our team of physicians, nurses and other caregivers, but you too play a vital role in helping us develop patterns of care that are as safe, efficient and as practical as possible.
 Below is simple advice on how you can help us make your care a positive experience.